 Figure 149 depicts an example of the overall multi-band discovery assistance procedure.

-The SME of a multi-band capable device that intends to join a DMG BSS issues an MLME-SCAN.request to the Old Band MLME of the device.
+The SME of a STA of a multi-band capable device that intends to join a DMG BSS issues an MLME-SCAN.request to the Old Band MLME of the device.
 After the scanning procedure completes, the Old Band MLME issues an MLME-SCAN.confirm to the SME of the STA.
 The MLME-SCAN.confirm contains information indicating which STAs support multi-band discovery assistance and for which band, i.e., the Discovery Assistance Enabled subfield in the Multi-band Control field of the Multi-band element.

-If a multi-band discovery assistance capable device is found and the device operates a DMG BSS or an EDMG BSS, the SME of the device that performed scanning may issue MLME-FST-SETUP.request to the Old Band MLME of the device to request the discovered device to start the discovery assistance procedure.
+If a multi-band discovery assistance capable device is found and a STA of the device operates a DMG BSS or an EDMG BSS, the SME of the STA that performed scanning may issue MLME-FST-SETUP.request to the Old Band MLME of the STA to request the discovered STA to start the discovery assistance procedure.
 The Old Band MLME receiving the MLME-FST-SETUP.request shall transmit a FST Setup Request frame.

 NOTE—If the recipient of a FST Setup Request frame is an AP, the STA transmitting the FST Setup Request frame needs to complete the association and authentication process before transmitting the frame.